A woman spending time in deep sleep. She's asleep under the covers in a dark bedroom.

 Deep sleep (NREM stage 3), which is what we’re focused on here, is also called slow-wave sleep because of the characteristically slower delta brain waves.
 You’ll typically spend more time in this restorative sleep stage earlier in the night, per the NIH.

-During deep sleep, your heart and respiratory rates are slow and your muscles are relaxed, allowing you to benefit from restorative snoozing that’s necessary for overall health (more on that below).
+During deep sleep, your heart and respiratory rates are slow and your muscles are relaxed, allowing you to benefit from restorative snoozing that’s necessary for overall health.
 This state of deep relaxation is also why it’s difficult to wake someone up during deep sleep.

 Why Is Deep Sleep Important?

-So, what exactly is so important about deep sleep?
-During NREM 3, the body undergoes significant physical repair and restoration, including muscle recovery, tissue growth, and the release of growth hormones.
+During deep sleep, the body undergoes significant physical repair and restoration, including muscle recovery, tissue growth, and the release of growth hormones.
 It’s also the stage where your brain processes and consolidates information and experiences from the day, helping you retain and make sense of new things.

 What’s more, getting sufficient deep sleep can help your body fend off infections and illnesses, replenish energy reserves, and help you wake up feeling refreshed, energized, and ready to take on the day.

-Deep sleep, which, again, is considered NREM stage 3, makes up about 25 percent of the total sleep time for adults.
-In other words, if you average seven to eight hours of shut-eye a night, your deep sleep should translate to about one to two hours of this time.
+Deep sleep makes up about 25 percent of the total sleep time for adults.
+If you get the recommended seven to nine hours of shuteye each evening, your time spent in deep sleep would, in theory, translate to roughly one to two hours a night.

 How Can You Tell How Much Deep Sleep You’re Getting?